 - Responsible for answering phone calls from members of the public

 This type of CV bullet point tells employers nothing about whether you were successful at your job.
-To combat this problem, use strong action verbs on your CV.
+To solve this problem, use strong action verbs on your CV.
 Action verbs are compelling sentence starters because they make you seem like a proactive employee:

 - Handled average of 47 inbound phone calls a day

 Repeat keywords from the job advert

 Applicant tracking systems (ATS), which scan CVs before passing them onto the recruiter, look for keywords on your CV.
 You can boost your chances of bypassing the ATS (and catching the attention of employers) by adding keywords from the job advert.

 Pay close attention to the terms that the job advert uses in the requirements section.
 For example, here’s a real job advert with relevant keywords underlined:

 The underlined terms are skills, experience, and qualifications that the company is looking for.

-In this case, you must refer to your organisational skills, administrative skills, detail-oriented personality, and all the other skills mentioned here if you’re to impress this particular employer.
+In this case, you should refer to your organisational skills, administrative skills, detail-oriented personality, and all the other skills mentioned here if you’re to impress this particular employer.